We provide comprehensive solutions for the dynamic e-commerce sector.

 Leveraging Data Science to optimise business processes

 This year we further expanded monitoring and forecasting capacities enabling us to optimise operations and enhance planning processes.
 We also use our data to further personalise content, and identify opportunities for cross-sell and up-sell for both existing and new services.
-We constantly work to improve the parcel’s dwell time in an APM and service quality; iin key areas for Christmas 2021 we fulfilled the most ambitious declaration of delivering 2.5 million parcels by December 22 arriving in time for Christmas.
+We constantly work to improve the parcel’s dwell time in an APM and service quality.
 This is in line with our approach of setting the bar higher and higher.

 Building on our strong position – increasing the serviceable volume and population covered with new ‘whitespace APM’s’ roll out

-In 2021 we further improved the population coverage in Poland.
+In 2022 we further improved the population coverage in Poland.
 Scale and density of the APM network are critical drivers for consumer convenience and operating efficiency.
 APM network expansion ensures that the Group’s services become increasingly more attractive to endconsumers, which in turn encourages merchants to offer and communicate InPost delivery methods.
 The Group has a demonstrated track record of successful APM deployment.
-As of 31 December 2021, 56% of the Polish population was able reach an APM location in seven minutes from their home (walking time).
-As of 31 December 2021, the Integer Group had more than 1.8 million million lockers in urban areas and more than 0.6 million lockers in rural areas in Poland, where it also sees a large opportunity to increase its presence.
+As of 31 December 2022, 59% of the Polish population was able reach an APM location in seven minutes from their home (walking time).
+As of 31 December 2022, we had more than 2.9 million lockers.
 In cities we work with municipalities in the InPost Green City programme and put more focus on indoor locations in order to both provide greater convenience and maximise space usage.
 The roll-out of new APMs is supported by strong data analytics and aimed at optimising the customer experience, which has driven growth in the past; the Group expects that it will continue to do so in the future.

 Offering new products and new adjacencies

 Meanwhile, we will further capitalise on opportunities to enhance the e-commerce customer experience and attract new users with the simplicity and convenience of our delivery service.
 To drive this, we will continue to develop the services and products we offer across each of our markets.
 To improve consumer experience with its delivery service, the Group is constantly developing its mobile app.
-As at 31 December 2021 InPost Mobile had almost eight million users in Poland.
-In 2021 pick-up time extension for end-customers and labelless send was introduced in Poland, and labelless returns in the UK.
-While scaling up weekend deliveries in Poland we provided same-day delivery for free in particular regions for customers’ convenience.
+As at 31 December 2022 InPost Mobile had almost ten million users in Poland.

 InPost will continue to develop new services, entering new segments to become an end-to-end partner for e-commerce and to provide the best user experience for end-consumers across all markets.
-New products can be expected within the core delivery services, as well as new areas such as shopping financing services and eco-solutions (with ReZip – reusable packaging being currently tested).
+New products can be expected within the core delivery services, as well as new areas such as shopping financing services and eco-solutions.

 InPost is changing its position in the market from supporting third parties in particular elements, to being an endto-end provider and running our own process in terms of e-grocery in Poland.
 In 2021 the e-grocery market size in Poland was around PLN 5b in Poland (Source: Company, Market reports5) reaching around 2% penetration.
 Due to COVID-19, 31% of e-grocery clients increased their spend, and 50% of those new to e-grocery claim they will continue to shop this way.
 Doubledigit market growth is expected in the upcoming years.